 We love this time of year because shark fishing is a great sport.
-Hooking into a shark is such a fulfilling feeling, and reeling it in is twice the satisfaction.
+Hooking into one is such a fun feeling, and reeling it in is twice the satisfaction.

-Shark fishing is the only style of fishing that we use chum for.
-Some of the bait we'll use is Bonita and Pin fish.
-You'll have the opportunity to keep your shark (within legal perimeters) or choose to just catch-and-release, if you prefer not to keep it for dinner.
+Shark fishing is the only style of fishing we use chum for.
+Some bait we use is Bonita and Pin fish.
+You’ll have the opportunity to keep your shark for dinner (within legal perimeters) or choose catch-and-release.

 Shark fishing is a growing sport, which means slots fill up pretty quickly for us this time of year.
 To book your trip in a timely manner, don’t delay!
 Schedule your fishing charter today by following this link or calling/texting Capt.
 Rich at 239.333.9858.

-After you hook into your shark, you may enjoy using one of our own recipes for Shark Steaks:
+After you take home your shark, you may enjoy using our own recipe for Shark Steaks:

 Spiced Shark Steak